cainmagi/MDNT/README.md

 ### @ 06/24/2019

 1. Update the test (`demo-weightDecay`) for Ghost (`Ghost`) layers and weight decay callback (`ModelWeightsReducer`).
+2. Test the performance of `ModelWeightsReducer` on adaptive learning rate methods like Adam.

 ### @ 06/23/2019